-I knew from my historical research that jewelry from the Victorian time period, was made in precious and in non-precious metals.
-So we decided to review our options for materials.
-Our budget dictated that we go with brass and plate it to look like gold.
+I knew from my historical research that jewelry from the Victorian time period, could be made in precious and/or in non-precious metals.
+Since the budget dictated the scope of work we decided to go with brass and to plate it to look like gold.

 Once the back plate was cut, we then cut and formed the top component of the pendant with hand tools.
 Soldering was fairly simple we used hard silver solder since there were going to be many levels of soldering on the construction of this pendant.